grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Percy did not respond to that.
 This seemed too good to be true.
 This old lady was either senile, lying, or there was a catch yet to be revealed.

-"Here we are," said Trinity, steering Percy towards a low creosoted wooden door set into the wall.
-The inside of Trinity's office had the same bare rock walls as all the other spaces, but was more warmly lit from sconces in place along the walls.
+"Here we are," said Miss Mai, steering Percy towards a low creosoted wooden door set into the wall.
+The inside of Miss Mai's office had the same bare rock walls as all the other spaces, but was more warmly lit from sconces in place along the walls.
 Many wooden filing cabinets arrayed under the sconces also softened the feel of the space.
 The center of the space had a few large heavily-stuffed leather chairs and a small table between them that appeared to be constructed of some exotic wood.

 "I can offer you tea or coffee, Captain Percy."